cjohansson/emacs-phps-mode/README.md

 **Goal**: An Emacs major mode for PHP scripting language which aims at making a full syntax and semantic integration.
 Currently at *usable* stage.

 This mode does not require PHP installed on your computer because it has a built-in elisp based lexer and parser.
-It also works over TRAMP for the same reason.
 It supports Emacs >= 26.

 ## Features

 * GPLv3 license
 * Flycheck support with `(phps-mode-flycheck-setup)`
-* Lexer based on official PHP 8.0 re2c lexer
+* Lexer based on official PHP 8.1 re2c generated lexer
 * Syntax coloring based on lexer tokens, makes it easier to spot invalid code
 * PSR-1, PSR-2 and PSR-12 indentation
 * PSR-1, PSR-2 and PSR-12 supported white-space